 - 1. Click the SoonerSave 457 Plan or SoonerSave 401(a) Plan link. - 2.
 Click the Beneficiaries link under Account Overview.

-Completing a paper Beneficiary Designation Form, which you can obtain by calling the SoonerSave Administrative Office or by visiting the website.
+Completing a paper Beneficiary Designation Form, which you can obtain by calling the voice response system at (877) 538-3457 or by visiting the website.
 Paper forms must be complete, (use blue or black ink) and:

 Uploaded electronically: